top of page

 Stealing

-Then one day she said, “If you steal from me again, I’m going to call the police and have you put in Juvenile Hall.”
+Then, one day, she said, “If you steal from me again, I’m going to call the police and have you put in Juvenile Hall.”

 I never stole from her again.
 This was because my mother, without exception, always followed through on her word.
 I knew she would do it.